oracle-quickstart/oci-ansible-observability/README.md

 # Ansible playbooks for OCI (Oracle Cloud Infrastructure) observability and management

-This repository will contain all the ansible related automation for oci observability & management services.
+This repository will contain all the ansible related automation for OCI Observability & Management Services.

 # Pre Requisites